We Protect Atlanta Truck Accident Victims

-Serious accidents involving 18-wheelers, semi-trucks, tractor-trailers, big rigs, and commercial trucks are rarely straightforward and often complex.
+Serious accidents involving 18-wheelers, semi-trucks, tractor-trailers, big rigs, and other commercial vehicles like concrete trucks are rarely straightforward and often complex.

-Trucking companies carry high-limit insurance policies and have teams of attorneys ready to protect their best interests, which means you’re likely in for a fight if you decide to pursue a lawsuit for compensation.
+Any big truck is going to have a high-limit insurance policy, and the trucking companies have teams of attorneys ready to protect their best interests, which means you’re likely in for a fight if you decide to pursue a lawsuit for compensation.

 At Gary Martin Hays & Associates, our Atlanta truck accident lawyers have the knowledge and experience to help you level the playing field against the trucking company and get you the payout you deserve.